-(Blog posts displayed as entries on a blog page)
+(Posts displayed as entries on a blog page)

 (Single blog post page)

-(Posts can be featured on your blog page)
+(WordPress Posts can be featured on your blog page)

-Where WP Posts Display On Your Site
+Where WP Posts Display On Your Web Site

-You can group your posts using Post Categories…
+You can organize posts using Categories…

-Note: To learn more about WordPress Categories, Tags, RSS Feeds, etc. see our other articles and tutorials.
+Note: We cover WordPress Categories, Tags, RSS Feeds, etc. in more detail in other articles.

 WordPress Pages Vs Posts – Similarities

-- Company Information Page
+- Company Information